 What to look for when buying toys:

 When your child is actively engaged in playing (not watching TV or pressing buttons on a battery operated toy), he or she is developing cognitive, speech, and language skills!!

 If you are confused on how to actually play with your child, click here to review how to play with your best kids toys.

 Now, I understand how tempting it is to buy the new shiny toy because everyone is doing but try to refrain.
 Kids get tired of these toys and then they collect dust in the corner.

 Nesting Cups: This is one of my FAVORITE toys.
 I use this almost daily during speech therapy with toddlers.

 WHY?
 Stacking cups are incredibly versatile and attractive to toddlers.
 Kids always gravitate towards them and these simple cups manage to keep their attention for a long time.

 HOW?
 Stack them up and make towers.
 Put objects inside each cup as you say a word.
 Hide objects underneath the cups and have fun finding them.
 Talk about colors.
 Count them.
 Talk about sizes.
-Fill with dirt and sand and dump out.
+Fill with dirt and sand and dump them out.
 The list is endless.

 How?
-Practice following directions by telling your child what and where to put blocks.
-Work on concepts "more," "tall," "high," "up," fall," "on," "over."
+Practice following directions by telling your child what and where to put different blocks.
+Work on the concepts "more," "tall," "high," "up," fall," "on," and "over."
 Work on speech sounds by having your child say a word before getting a block.
 Build creations and talk about them (i.e., build a castle and talk about who or what goes inside.)
 Again, the list is endless!